roseisanne/charity-water-landing-page/README.md

 # Project: Build the charity: water Landing Page
 Transformed Canva mockup into a fully functional landing page using HTML and CSS.
-Made my concept — brand visuals, messaging, and imagery — and made it real.
+Made my concept (had brand visuals, messaging, and imagery) and put it into this landing page.

 This is just a focus on structuring content, applying charity:water brand style, and creating a polished final product that reflects its vision.
 The landing page is a live, interactive page deployed to the web.